English terms

 - Category:English alliterative compounds: English words composed of two or more stems that alliterate.

-loss or omission of a sound or syllable from their beginning.
+- Category:English aphetic forms: English words that underwent aphesis, meaning their origin involved a loss or omission of a sound or syllable from their beginning.

 - Category:English apocopic forms: English words that underwent apocope, thus their origin involved a loss or omission of a sound or syllable from their end.